djarmengod/mycheatsheet/rfc.md

 ### JSON Merge Patch
 https://tools.ietf.org/html/rfc7386

-## Happy Eyeballs Version 2: Better Connectivity Using Concurrency
+## Happy Eyeballs Version 2: Better Connectivity Using Concurrency - Dualstack Clients
 Many communication protocols operating over the modern Internet use hostnames.
 These often resolve to multiple IP addresses, each of which may have different performance and connectivity